webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 ## What's Next?
 The next alpha version is scheduled for the end of February and our team is already working on it.

-If you are curious about what the team is cooking for the next releases, here are few highlights:
+Here are few highlights if you want to know what the team is preparing for the next releases:

-* UPCOMING FEATURE 1
+* Long polling
-* UPCOMING FEATURE 2
+* Docker Container for Camunda Enterprise

 You can also find out more details if you check out our [roadmap](https://camunda.org/roadmap).